Legendary-Calum-Alpha/Legendary-Calum-Alpha/README.md

 - 👋 Hi, I’m @Legendary-Calum-Alpha
-- im a software engineer
+- Im a recently graduated software engineer

 <!---
 Legendary-Calum-Alpha/Legendary-Calum-Alpha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.